Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

 1. 🔐 Creating IAM Role for Lambda

     1. Went to AWS Console → IAM → Roles → Create Role.
-    2. Selected "AWS service" as the trusted service and use case as "Lambda"
+    2. Selected `AWS service` as the trusted service and use case as `Lambda`
     3. Attached the following policies:
-        - "ComprehendFullAccess"
+        - `ComprehendFullAccess`
-        - "AWSLambdaBasicExecutionRole"
+        - `AWSLambdaBasicExecutionRole`
-    4. Named it: "GunLambdaComprehend"
+    4. Named it: `GunLambdaComprehend`
     5. Screenshot 1 through 3

 2. 📦 Creating Lambda Function

     1. Opened AWS Lambda → Create Function
     2. Selected:
-        - Runtime: Python 3.13
+        - Runtime: `Python 3.13`
-        - Execution role: Use existing role → "GunLambdaComprehend"
+        - Execution role: Use existing role → `GunLambdaComprehend`
     3. In the code section added the code as per [lambda_function.py](Assignment_8/lambda_function.py)
     4. Deployed the function.
     5. Screenshot 4 & 5